Godsoulsolos/Soul-MD/README.md

 <p align="center"><img src="https://profile-counter.glitch.me/{Godsoulsolos}/count.svg" alt="Godsoulsolos :: Visitor's Count" /></p>

-  <p align="center"> Introducing SOUL-MD,SOUL-MD is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>
+  <p align="center"> Introducing SOUL-MD....SOUL-MD is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>

  ***<p align="center"> Support us by forking our bots repo </p>***